LUXMAN vintage audio

 when no switch on the pcb: remove C 158 and C172 for 50µS deėmphasis, leave these caps in the circuit for 75µS.

-(If you fail to set the deėmphasis-switch to the right position of your local standard, the tuner can sound strange).
+(If you fail to set the deėmphasis-switch to the right position of your local standard, the tuner may sound strange).

 You may replace some diodes, capacitors and resistors in the power supply and power rail.
 Check all caps through the whole tuner.

-Wiring can be improved too, some resistors may have incorrect values.
+Wiring can be improved too, some resistors may have incorrect values due to ageing.

 After modification this is the result: